Providers

 Rational Drug Therapy Program Now Reviews Prior Authorization Drug Requests

-Please note that four medications now require Prior Authorization through RDTP for children under the age of six with diagnosis of ADHD.
-These medications are: Adderall XR, Concerta, Ritalin, and Strattera.
-Those already established on these medications prior to August 1, 2009, may continue to receive these medications, however, prior authorization must be renewed annually.
+Those who were already established on these medications prior to August 1, 2009, may continue to receive these medications, however, prior authorization must be renewed annually.

 New Preferred Drug List for WVCHIP Members